 The amount that social services departments pay towards care on your behalf varies depending on your local authority, although there are minimum requirements.

 When you have an assessment, your needs will be judged to see whether you’re eligible for services under the national eligibility criteria.

 If you’re found to have eligible needs the local authority has a duty to meet those needs but can charge for services.

 If the council has assessed you and you need care and support, you will then be means tested to see how much you need to contribute, if anything, and how much the council will pay towards it.

 Depending on which area you live in, you may have the option of using a personal budget to meet your needs.
-A personal budget is part of the Government’s new personalisation agenda, which aims to change the way in which services are assessed for, funded and arranged.
+A personal budget aims to change the way in which services are assessed for, funded and arranged.
 It gives you more control and choice over the help you receive.
 From April 2015, everyone will have a personal budget.

-Service users should be able to achieve greater choice and control with appropriate support.
-It includes a certain amount of money being provided depending on the needs identified in your care plan.
+The amount of money in your personal budget depends on the needs identified in your care plan.
 It's designed to allow you to arrange your care in the way you think is best, with appropriate support.

 If you’re 65 or over and need help with personal care tasks such as eating, getting in and out of bed, going to the toilet, and washing, you might be able to claim Attendance Allowance (AA).

 There are two rates of AA, depending how your disability or illness affects you.
 Social services can take into account whether you are receiving AA when they are assessing you for financial help with community care.